Physical and Emotional Changes as Death Approaches

 - Naproxen (such as Aleve).

-Many of these medications are available as a rectal suppository if you are unable to swallow.
+Many of these medicines are available as a rectal suppository if you are unable to swallow.

 Excessive sleepiness and weakness